Is lightning near Alexandria right now?

 Thunderstorm season near Alexandria

-Alexandria sits in Virginia, which averages about 40 thunderstorm days a year — roughly 1.6× the US average of 25.
+Alexandria sits in Virginia, which averages about 40 thunderstorm days a year — roughly 1.6× the national average of 25.
 Lightning near Alexandria is most frequent May–August.

 - VA thunderstorm days/yr